rikbosch/PowerUp/Readme.markdown

 Bounce: https://github.com/refractalize/bounce.

 The main difference is that Bounce is C# based.
-We decided on Powershell for its unparalleled breath of support for Windows, flexibility and to provide a very low barrier for entry.
+We decided on Powershell for its unparalleled breath of support in Windows, flexibility across languages, and to provide a very low barrier for entry.
 Bounce has other strengths - more maturity, clearer semantics and testability.
 There is future potential for the use of Bounce with PowerUp.